SanDiegoCodeSchool/java-workshop/README.md

 * should accept a file name

+* should accept an integer

-* Should generate a file with text
+* Should generate a file with lines of random text

 ## Bonus